-Enjoy convenient private transportation between Puerto Princesa and San Vicente in the comfort of a van.
+Enjoy convenient private transportation between Puerto Princesa and San Vicente in a comfortable van.
 The price is per vehicle / per wayexplore

 San Vicente is a secret beach getaway that is under the radar, for now.
 So before it gets filled, buy your tickets, pack your bags and enjoy the privacy.